Global Convergence and Stability of Stochastic Gradient Descent: Stability Analysis

 \begin{remark} We use \cref{assumption-moment} to conclude that on any compact set, the $1+\alpha$ moment of the stochastic gradient is bounded.
 Of course, we can assume this directly (i.e., on any compact set, the $1+\alpha$ moment is bounded), which, at first glance, appears to be a relaxation.
 However, if we assume that on any compact set, the $1+\alpha$ moment is bounded, we can use this to construct a $G(\theta)$ that is upper semi-continuous.
 Thus, the two assumptions are equivalent. \end{remark}

 \begin{remark} A simple example that shows the utility of \cref{assumption-moment} is to optimize $\inlineE{ \theta^X }$ where $X$ is an exponential random variable with parameter $1$ and $\theta \in [1,u]$ where $u < \exp(1)$.
 First, it is easy to confirm that the objective function is differentiable and its derivative is globally Lipschitz continuous.
 Moreover, given that we are on a bounded interval, we conclude that the derivative is globally $\alpha$-H\"{o}lder continuous for any $\alpha \in (0,1]$; therefore, we are free to choose the $\alpha$ as we see fit.
 Now, when $u < \exp(1/2)$, we have that second moment of the stochastic gradient function exists.
 However, when $\exp(1/2) < u < \exp(1)$, only smaller moments of the stochastic gradient will exist.
 Specifically, only for $u < \exp(1/(1+\epsilon))$ with $\epsilon \in (0,1)$ will the $1+\epsilon$ moment of the stochastic gradient will exist.
-Thus, depending on the size of our interval, we may not have the existence of the second moment. \end{remark}
+Thus, depending on the size of our interval, we may not have the existence of the second moment, and, consequently, we may not have the existence of the variance. \end{remark}

 In order to show that the objective function cannot diverge (i.e., to prove stability), we will need an additional assumption.
 This assumption will relate the gradient function, noise model and variation on the local H\"{o}lder constant.
 To begin, we define the variation on the local H\"{o}lder constant.
 Let $\alpha \in (0,1]$ be as in \cref{assumption-local-holder} and $\epsilon > 0$ be arbitrary, and define